 - The last thing that might cause a headache for programmers is that the default values in Magento are not stored in the database or in the system.xml files used to configure the interface.
 Therefore, module developers need to add a <default/> node to the global configuration tree via the module’s config.xml file.
 Hence, values stored here become the default and the core_config_data table only stores those that are distinctly set, together with a scope they are set at (default, website or store).

-To resume all the above-mentioned, if you’re a B2B service owner, you’ll need to spend much time and pay an arm and a leg to perform the integration with Magento.
+To resume all the above-mentioned, if you’re a SaaS app provider like order and inventory management, shipping management, WMS, ERP, repricing, marketing automation, you’ll need to spend much time and pay an arm and a leg to perform the integration with Magento.
 Fortunately, there is an alternative to this complex and time-consuming way to get connected to Magento that you might be interested in.

 API2Cart is a service that can help you to avoid much of this unpleasant experience.
-It is integrated with 30+ popular platforms and, thanks to its unified API, it enables you to get connected with not only Magento but also with all of these platforms via one integration.
-Among these e-Commerce solutions are such as Bigcommerce, WooCommerce, Shopify, PrestaShop, 3dcart, etc.
+It is integrated with 40+ popular platforms and marketplaces.
+Thanks to its unified API, it enables you to get connected with not only Magento but also with all of these platforms via one integration.
+Among these eCommerce solutions are such as BigCommerce, WooCommerce, Shopify, PrestaShop, 3dcart, Amazon,eBay, etc.

-So, consider the possibility to enhance your business by performing integration with Magento in a reliable way and get a connection to 30 other shopping carts as a bonus.
+So, consider the possibility to enhance your business by performing integration with Magento in a reliable way and get a connection to 40 other shopping platforms as a bonus.
 In case you’re interested in this, feel free to schedule a FREE consultation with our expert and discuss the details.